French ship Neptune (1803)

-Bucentaure remained in Cádiz under a close British blockade until the Peninsular War between Spain and France broke out in 1808.
+The ship remained in Cádiz under a close British blockade until the Peninsular War between Spain and France broke out in 1808.
 Along with the rest of the French warships trapped in Cádiz, she was captured by the Spanish, who renamed her as Neptuno, replacing a Spanish ship lost at Trafalgar.
 Neptuno served with the Spanish for a further 12 years, being broken up in 1820.